Hodge-Laplacian of Brain Networks: Method

 \subsubsection{Hodge Laplacian}

 The higher dimensional Laplacian $\mathcal{L}_p$ is usually referred to as the Hodge Laplacian or the $p$-Laplacian that connects the $p$-simplices with their adjacent $(p+1)$-(upper adjacency) and $(p-1)$-simplices (lower adjacency).
-To enable efficient computation of Hodge Laplacian, we represent the boundary operator $\partial_p$ using the boundary matrix $\mathcal{B}_p$ defined as \cite{chen2019evolutionary,meng2021persistent}
+Consider boundary matrix $\mathcal{B}_p$ representing boundary operator $\partial_p$ \cite{meng2021persistent}